Overview: Active Žnjan

 Stand-Up Paddleboarding (SUP)

-SUP is the most popular water sport at Žnjan.
+SUP is one of the easiest water activities to enjoy at Žnjan.
 The calm, clear Adriatic water — often with visibility exceeding 10 metres — makes it ideal for beginners and experienced paddlers alike.

 What to Expect

-- Available: May through October (best conditions June–September)
+- Best season: May through October (best conditions June–September)

 Best Spots for SUP

-- Main beach — Several rental stands along the promenade.
-More crowded but convenient if you’re already set up here.
+- Main beach — Convenient if you’re already set up nearby, but usually busier.

 - Early morning (before 10am) offers the calmest water — glassy conditions are common.